hawkw/mnemosyne/doc/notes/datatypes.md

     {year: i64})
 ```

-This still feels more alien to programmers used to the very C-like fake struct above, though...
+This still feels more alien to programmers used to the very C-like fake struct above, though.
+And there's more (unnecessary?) delimiters.